readthedocs/readthedocs.org/docs/guides/autobuild-docs-for-pull-requests.rst

    that you Read the Docs account is connected with that providers social account.
    You can check this by going to your `profile settings`_.

 #. **Build status is not being reported on your Pull/Merge Request**.
+   You need to make sure that you granted access to ReadtheDocs `OAuth App`_ to your/organizations account.
-   You need to make sure your webhook is properly setup to handle events.
+   Also make sure your webhook is properly setup to handle events.
 You can setup or ``re-sync`` the webhook from your projects admin dashboard.
    Learn more about setting up webhooks from our :doc:`Webhook Documentation </webhooks>`.